openfaas/faas/watchdog/README.md

 Watchdog
 ==========

-The watchdog provides an unmanged and generic interface between the outside world and your function.
+The watchdog provides an unmanaged and generic interface between the outside world and your function.
 Its job is to marshal a HTTP request accepted on the API Gateway and to invoke your chosen appliaction.
 The watchdog is a tiny Golang webserver - see the diagram below for how this process works.

 ![](https://pbs.twimg.com/media/DGScDblUIAAo4H-.jpg:large)